Illust. by "J.B.T.", 1921 |

 In 1724 he travelled to Rome as tutor to Charles Edward, Prince of Wales, where he was introduced to Philip, Duke of Wharton, He returned to Paris within the twelve month.

 Masonic historian Henry Coil notes: "For one who reached such notoriety, Ramsays masonic career was unusually obscure."
-Other than his initiation into the Horn Tavern Lodge, Westminster, in 1730, and his appointment as Grand Orator in France, little else is known.

-Initiated: 9 or 16 March, 1730
+Initiated: 16 March, 1730

-Horn Lodge in the Palace Yard
+Horn Lodge in the Palace Yard, Westminster

 Source: Ars Quatuor Coronatorum, pp. 280-315 vol 81 (1968).
 Much of Ramsays life is only known from Anecdotes de la vie de Messire André Michel de Ramsay a manuscript dictated by Ramsay, and now in the Bibliotèque Méjanes at Aix-en-Provence.
 Cited AQC, vol 81 (1968).
 Cf. Mackeys Encyclopedia for a 1680 birthdate.
 The portraitnot a life studyappeared as the frontispiece to Arthur Edward Waites A New Encyclopaedia of Freemasonry, "Ars Magna Latomorum", London : Rider & Co., 1921. vol. i.